kuujo/vertigo/README.md

 ### Working with message groups
 Vertigo provides a mechanism for logically grouping messages appropriately named *groups*.
-Groups are logical collections of messages that are strongly ordered by name.
+Groups are named logical collections of messages that are strongly ordered by name.
 Before any given group can stat, each of the groups of the same name at the same level that preceded it must have been completed.
 Additionally, messages within a group are *guaranteed to be delivered to the same instance* of each